Christmas Merriment

 Alice’s Funding Page

-What is going on with Jus-Rol’s cinnamon swirls?
+What is going on with Jus-Rol’s cinnamon swirls / rolls?

 After battling a mouthful of disappointment, I just wanted to highlight how much of a travesty Jus-Rol‘s cinnamon swirls rebrand is.